How many ounces of silver does it take to buy the averaged priced home in the United States?

 Homes Priced in Silver

-In late 1979 early 1980, a home selling at the average sales prices could have been bought for about 2,500 ounces of gold.
-In 2003, it took over 52,000 ounces to buy a similar house.
+In late 1979 early 1980, a home selling at the average sales prices could have been bought for about 2,500 ounces of silver.
+In 2003, it took over 52,000 ounces of silver to buy a similar house.

 Home Prices Measured in Ounces of Silver